-The New York American League franchise announces the purchase of a ten-acre plot of land for $675,000, from the estate of William Waldorf Astor, to be used as the future site of Yankee Stadium.
+The New York American League franchise announces the purchase of a ten-acre plot of land for $675,000, from the estate of William Waldorf Astor, will be used as the future site of Yankee Stadium.
 The club's new ballpark, located on the west side of the Bronx, will sit directly across the Harlem River from the Polo Grounds, the team's current home for the past ten years as tenants to the Giants.

 Ford Frick, a New York news reporter and broadcaster, is named the National League's public relations director.
-In November, the DePauw University graduate will be elected as the president of the Senior Circuit, succeeding John A. Heydler, who resigned due to poor health.
+In November, the DePauw University graduate will be elected as the president of the Senior Circuit, succeeding John A. Heydler, who resigns due to poor health.

 Cardinal right-hander Dizzy Dean, who posted a 20-18 record last season for the Gas House Gang, becomes a holdout when the team refuses to meet his demand for a yearly salary of $25,000.
 The 23 year-old future Hall of Famer will quickly come to terms with the Redbirds, signing for $19,500 the following day.